nabeelscicom/DistilCodec_nabeel/README.md

 - *2025.05.22*: We release UniTTS and DistilCodec on [arxiv](https://arxiv.org/abs/2408.16532).

 ## Introduction of DistilCodec
-The Joint Laboratory of International Digital Economy Academy (IDEA) and Emdoor, in collaboration with Emdoor Information Technology Co., Ltd., has launched DistilCodec - A Single-Codebook Neural Audio Codec (NAC) with 32768 codes trained on uniersal audio.
+The Joint Laboratory of International Digital Economy Academy (IDEA) and Emdoor, in collaboration with Emdoor Information Technology Co., Ltd., and Shenzhen Yijiayiban Information Technology Co., Ltd, has launched DistilCodec - A Single-Codebook Neural Audio Codec (NAC) with 32768 codes trained on uniersal audio.
 The foundational network architecture of DistilCodec adopts an Encoder-VQ-Decoder framework similar to that proposed in Soundstream.
 The encoder employs a ConvNeXt-V2 structure, while the vector quantization module implements the GRFVQ scheme.
 The decoder employs a ConvTranspose1d based architectural configuration similar to HiFiGAN.
 The training methodol-